danforth-restorative/danforth-restorative.com/_posts/2021-01-19-nonviolence.md

 [![](nonviolent-vs-violent.webp)](https://www.journalofdemocracy.org/articles/the-future-of-nonviolent-resistance-2/)

-**If you haven't already been immersed in the culture and media of nonviolence, it may surprise you to learn that nonviolent resistance is more popular than ever, and has been found to be more effective than violent strategies.**
+**If you haven't already been immersed in the culture and media of nonviolence, it may surprise you to learn that nonviolent resistance is more popular than ever, while also being more effective than violent strategies.**

 As long as we are reliant on corporate media for news about the world, we're unlikely to learn about the rise of nonviolence or its growing impact on our planet.